randy3k/SyntaxManager/README.md

 	"auto_match_enabled": true

-This plugin makes this easier by the following setting in the user perferece file
+This plugin makes this easier by the following setting in the User Preferece file

     "syntaxmgr_settings": [